mcsee/Software-Design-Articles/Articles/Code Smells/Code Smell 140 - Short Circuit Evaluation/readme.md

 <?

 if (isOpen(file) & size(contents(file)) > 0)
-  // Full evaluation
+  // It performs a full evaluation since it is the bitwise AND
-  // Will fail since we cannot retrieve contents
+  // will fail since you cannot retrieve contents
-  // from not open file
+  // from a file that is not open
 ```

 ## Right